What Are the Top Tips to Reduce Chargebacks?

 Confirm Your Cardholder’s Identification

-As with any card payment, business owners should confirm credit cardholders’ identity to prevent fraudulent charges.
+As with any card payment, business owners should confirm credit cardholders’ identities to prevent fraudulent charges.
 This is especially true, with stolen credit cards being the primary cause for chargeback fees.
 Cardholder identification requirements will vary based on the card type and whether it’s a card-present or card-not-present transaction.
 Common ways to verify identity for card-present transactions include requesting a customer signature for magnetic stripe cards, ensuring that the card has not expired, looking for the signature on the back, and checking a customer’s photo ID.
 For any card transaction, merchants should always request card verification codes.

 Have Simple Return/Refund Policies

-Your return and refund policies should be simple, easy-to-understand, and accessible to customers on your business website (and at every POS terminal for brick-and-mortar stores).
+Your return and refund policies should be simple, easy to understand, and accessible to customers on your business website (and at every POS terminal for brick-and-mortar stores).
 By being transparent with customers, you can mitigate any confusion they may experience.
 The last thing you want is for customers to expect free returns and then find out that this isn’t available.
 Indeed, this can lead to customers not wanting to go through the hassle of paying to return an item and receive a refund or exchange.
 Instead, the customer may request their bank to remove the charge, and thus, your business is hit with costly chargeback fees.

 Use Reliable Shipping Services

-In the world of free one to two-day shipping, today’s customers expect that businesses offer convenient and fast shipping at affordable rates.
+In the world of free one to two-day shipping, today’s customers expect businesses to offer convenient and fast shipping at affordable rates.
 Most importantly, your business should use reliable shipping services that provide estimated delivery dates, tracking updates, punctual and dependable transportation, and proof of delivery.
 Ensure that you clearly state shipping and processing timeframes on your website and with every confirmed order so customers know when to expect their goods.
 Aside from shipping delays, your shipping services should consistently deliver products on time and in excellent condition.
 If this doesn’t happen, your customers may request that their bank remove the charge, especially if the customer didn’t receive any shipping updates or communication from your business.
 Additionally, it’s a good idea to require signatures for big or fragile product deliveries.
 This allows you to confirm that the customer received their items.

 Excellent Customer Service